anaterovic/dip_projekt/README.md

+# Seminar on automation of UI evaluation and paper replication

+The seminar explores the possibilities of using conventions and practices for good design for the purpose of automating the evaluation of user interface designs.
+Replication of one of the mentioned papers is also included.

-# Paper replication on UI design estimation
+## Paper replication on UI design estimation

 Replication of "Towards Enhanced Creativity in Interface Design through Automated Usability Evaluation" by Snehal Dhengre.
 The goal of the paper is to create a machine learning model to automate the evaluation of UI design.